BlasBenito/myWebsite/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Welcome..."
+title = "Welcome!"
-subtitle = "...to the personal website of Blas M. Benito, a quantitative ecologist and biogeographer currently working at Maestre Lab (University of Alicante).
+subtitle = "I am Blas, a quantitative ecologist and biogeographer currently working at [Maestre Lab](https://maestrelab.com/en/) (University of Alicante).
 Here you can find out who I am, what my research is about through my CV, publications, and blog posts related to my work and expertise."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.